Planetary oceanography: Planets

 The gas giants, Jupiter and Saturn, are thought to lack surfaces and instead have a stratum of liquid hydrogen; however their planetary geology is not well understood.
 The possibility of the ice giants Uranus and Neptune having hot, highly compressed, supercritical water under their thick atmospheres has been hypothesised.
 Although their composition is still not fully understood, a 2006 study by Wiktorowicz and Ingersall ruled out the possibility of such a water "ocean" existing on Neptune, though oceans of metallic liquid carbon are possible.

 The Mars ocean hypothesis suggests that nearly a third of the surface of Mars was once covered by water, though the water on Mars is no longer oceanic (much of it residing in the ice caps).
 The possibility continues to be studied along with reasons for their apparent disappearance.
 Some astronomers now propose that Venus may have had liquid water and perhaps oceans for over 2 billion years.
+According to Lunine, "oceans" are defined as "stable, globe-girdling bodies of liquid water."

 Natural satellites

 A global layer of liquid water thick enough to decouple the crust from the mantle is thought to be present on the natural satellites Titan, Europa, Enceladus, Ganymede, and Triton; and, with less certainty, in Callisto, Mimas, Miranda, and Ariel.
 A magma ocean is thought to be present on Io.
 Geysers or fumaroles have been found on Saturn's moon Enceladus, possibly originating from an ocean about 10 km beneath the surface ice shell.
 Other icy moons may also have internal oceans, or may once have had internal oceans that have now frozen.

 Large bodies of liquid hydrocarbons are thought to be present on the surface of Titan, although they are not large enough to be considered oceans and are sometimes referred to as lakes or seas.
 The Cassini–Huygens space mission initially discovered only what appeared to be dry lakebeds and empty river channels, suggesting that Titan had lost what surface liquids it might have had.
 Later flybys of Titan provided radar and infrared images that showed a series of hydrocarbon lakes in the colder polar regions.
 Titan is thought to have a subsurface liquid-water ocean under the ice in addition to the hydrocarbon mix that forms atop its outer crust.
+Additionally, Mimas is hypothesized to have a subsurface liquid-water ocean underneath its icy crust due to its crust moving as it rotates around Saturn, though any solid proof of such an ocean is as of now unconfirmed.